GalKlo/CryptoClustering/README.md

 - Predicting the clusters to group the cryptocurrencies.
 - Visualizing the results using a scatter plot for both

-for original DataFrame
+for original DataFrame:

 ![Getting Started](images/clusters0.png)

-and optimized
+and optimized:

 ![Getting Started](images/clustersPCA.png)